 Therefore, while some of the 4 million miles of roads are needed, some are probably going to be legacy as auto travel will need to come down in the coming decades.

 So while the road network in the US is partially legacy, none of the rail networks would qualify as legacy.
 Thus, the age of the items is not the primary driving factor in determining whether something should be considered legacy.
 Legacy is all about usage or expected usage.

 That is, legacy is all about usage or expected usage, not age.

 Towards an Accurate Usage of the Term Legacy

 SAP used the term inaccurately and in the most self-centered and disrespectful sense to diminish the systems that the customers already had.
-SAP very much pushed forward the concept and the highly dubious concept of best practices which seeks to propose, and to propose falsely that all business processes either fall into SAP’s software flows, or they are illegitimate.
-In fact, SAP continues to make this argument regarding customizations for their new ERP system, S/4HANA.
+SAP very much pushed forward the concept and the highly dubious concept of best practices that seek to propose and to propose falsely that all business processes either fall into SAP’s software flows, or they are illegitimate.
+SAP continues to make this argument regarding customizations for its new ERP system, S/4HANA.

 “Another key “how” question we hear S/4HANA adopters frequently debating is their approach to customization.
 Typically, customers have tended to heavily customize their existing SAP ECC on-premise deployments and, in moving to S/4HANA, organizations can rethink their business processes, which may result in more simplicity and avoid the need for a lot of customization.” – ASUG